 Other developments, however, are more specific to the Japanese market, namely wider acceptance by regulators of studies other than randomized controlled trials, government initiatives to develop and allow aggregated data, an emerging ecosystem, and more offerings from data providers.

 Increased regulatory acceptance.
 Japan’s MID-NET database, which became fully operational in April 2018, was developed by the Ministry of Health, Labour and Welfare (MHLW) and the Pharmaceuticals and Medical Devices Agency (PMDA), which integrates electronic medical records (EMR), medical claims, and diagnosis procedure combination (DPC) data from ten sentinel sites at 23 hospitals.
-Pharmaceutical companies can use the MID-NET database to assess drug safety and to perform research for public benefit.
+Pharmaceutical companies can use the MID-NET database to assess drug safety and to perform research for public benefit.1 Japan has also revised the ministerial ordinance regarding the postmarketing study of drugs, and in April 2018 authorized the use of databases such as MID-NET for postmarketing surveillance.2 Moreover, last year, the MHLW published basic policy outlining examples of how registry data might be used for regulatory filings—as an external control arm in cases where it proved hard to conduct randomized controlled trials, for example.
+Data from medical records could potentially be used too, but to a lesser extent, according to the basic policy.3

 Government initiatives for the development and use of aggregated data.
 Various government initiatives are under way to develop the aggregated data needed for advanced RWE analysis and to permit its usage, including the following:

 - Consolidation of healthcare data.
 Japan’s National Database of Health Insurance Claims and Specific Health Checkups (NDB) holds the electronic medical claims data of the entire population.
-As of October 2020, revised legislation allows for the interlinkage of NDB with the country’s long-term-care insurance database, creating one of the world’s largest population-wide, longitudinal data sets, and further allows the data to be used by private companies for public benefit.
+As of October 2020, revised legislation allows for the interlinkage of NDB with the country’s long-term-care insurance database, creating one of the world’s largest population-wide, longitudinal data sets, and further allows the data to be used by private companies for public benefit.4 In addition, the government is developing a personal health record (PHR) system using “My Number” ID cards.5 Although primarily intended as a health record for individuals and their healthcare providers, private PHR service providers can access the data with patient consent.
+The use of this database could potentially be expanded for secondary use by pharma companies and academia.6

 - Accreditation to accelerate data aggregation and information exchange across healthcare institutions.
-Provided patient opt in is obtained, or on an opt-out basis when conditions are met on notifying the patient beforehand, the Next-Generation Medical Infrastructure Act allows certified organizations to collect personal medical information from healthcare providers, aggregate a patient’s data from multiple data sources, then anonymize it and provide access to researchers and private companies.
+Provided patient opt in is obtained, or on an opt-out basis when conditions are met on notifying the patient beforehand, the Next-Generation Medical Infrastructure Act allows certified organizations to collect personal medical information from healthcare providers, aggregate a patient’s data from multiple data sources, then anonymize it and provide access to researchers and private companies.7 As of May 2022, three data providers have been certified to produce and provide such data.8

 Data providers expanding offerings.
 Organizations from healthcare and beyond are investing to expand their data offerings.
-For example, Medical Data Vison, a healthcare data provider that initially provided anonymized patient data from acute-care hospitals, now also provides medical claims data from employer-based payers.
+For example, Medical Data Vison, a healthcare data provider that initially provided anonymized patient data from acute-care hospitals, now also provides medical claims data from employer-based payers.10 The company also announced a collaboration with DeNA to expand to payer data including self-employed in National Health Insurance and elderly in Senior Elderly Insurance schemes.11 NTT established PRiME-R as a joint venture with Kyoto University, aiming to collect EMR and other data from 100 hospitals, initially focusing on oncology.12

 Against this backdrop, many pharma companies in Japan are already starting to obtain value from advanced RWE analytics.